snoopyeom/Anomaly-Transformer/README.md

   `checkpoints`).
 - `--model_type`: `transformer` or `transformer_vae` (default
   `transformer_vae`).
+- `--cpd_penalty`: penalty used by `ruptures` for change point detection (default `20`).
+A larger value results in fewer detected drifts.

 After training, the script prints the number of updates triggered by CPD events.
 Install the `ruptures` package (e.g., via `pip install ruptures`) so that these change-point detection updates can occur.
+The `--cpd_penalty` argument controls the sensitivity of this detection.

 ### Example